bxparks/rpn83p/README.md

 Plus](https://en.wikipedia.org/wiki/TI-84_Plus_series) (including the Silver Edition).
-The app is inspired mostly by the [HP-42S](https://en.wikipedia.org/wiki/HP-42S) calculator, with some sprinkles of some older HP calculators like the [HP-12C](https://en.wikipedia.org/wiki/HP-12C) and the [HP-15C](https://en.wikipedia.org/wiki/HP-15C).
+The app is inspired mostly by the [HP-42S](https://en.wikipedia.org/wiki/HP-42S) calculator, with some sprinkles of older HP calculators like the [HP-12C](https://en.wikipedia.org/wiki/HP-12C) and the [HP-15C](https://en.wikipedia.org/wiki/HP-15C).